spectrocloud/librarium/content/docs/08-user-management/2-palette-rbac/1-tenant-scope-roles-permissions.md

 Tenant is an isolated workspace within the Palette Console.
 Users and teams with specific roles can be associated with the [tenants](/glossary-all#organization) and [projects](/glossary-all#project) you create.

-Palette has adopted the security principle of least privilege.
 Each user is assigned a role and permissions, which apply to the scopes, resources, and resourceKey.
 The Permissions format is `resourceKey.operation`, where resourceKey refers to resource or the API functionality, and Operation refers to the permitted action or activity.

 To view the list of the predefined roles and permissions, ensure you are in the project scope **Tenant**.
 Next, navigate to the left **Main Menu** and click on  **Tenant Settings** > **Roles**, and you will find the list of **Global Roles**.
 If you need to extend permissions, create a custom role by using  the [Create Role](/user-management/palette-rbac#createcustomroleinpalette) option.